gardener/gardener-extension-shoot-falco-service/docs/README.md

 This is a tradeoff between sophisticated detection capabilities and the number of false positive events.
 More rules mean better threat detection capabilities but potentially tens of thousands of false-positive events.
-The standard Falco ruleset has been tweaked not to emit any false positive events in an empty cluster managed by Gardener.
+The standard Falco ruleset has been optimized not to emit any false positive events in an empty cluster managed by Gardener.
 Depending on the workload, rule exceptions may need to be defined.